 Do you pay for your kids’ monthly phone bill, with no strings attached?
 If so, there’s an easy way to teach them how to earn benefits (such as texting and data privileges) while also teaching them more about personal finance.
 How?
 Require them to install and regularly use a personal finance app on their smartphone.

-No parent is perfect when it comes to life lessons, but giving your kids the head start they need on financial literacy education from an early age is key to avoiding money management problems later in their lives.
+No parent is perfect when it comes to the best lessons, but giving your kids the head start they need on financial literacy education from an early age is key to avoiding money management problems later in their lives.
 Start with the games I’ve listed above to make this otherwise dull and dry topic more fun and rewarding, and encourage your teens to follow personal finance blogs to further their education as they get older!

 The trick to teaching kids about money is to find age-appropriate and fun ways to teach your kids about money.
 Do you have any other ideas that you’re using to help teach your children about money?